cloudberrydb/bootcamp/101-cbdb-tutorials/create-users-and-roles.md

     gpadmin=#
     ```

 2. Create a user named `lily` using the `CREATE USER` command, with a password `changeme`.
-After the creation, you need to enter the password to log in as the `lily` user.
+After the creation, you need to enter the password to log in as the user `lily`.

     ```sql
     gpadmin=# CREATE USER lily WITH PASSWORD 'changeme';